IkeAsh878/MathAI/README.md

 # MathAI
-An Ai program that can solve basic and complex math equations and problems
+An AI program that is able to solve any basic and complex math equations and problems entered into the AI